fabrix-app/docs/en/about/schedule.md

 ## Upcoming Releases

-### v3.0 (April 2017)
+### v2.0 (April 2018)

-Fabrix v3 development takes place on the [v3 branch](https://github.com/fabrix-app/fabrix/tree/v3).
+Fabrix v2 development takes place on the [v2 branch](https://github.com/fabrix-app/fabrix/tree/v2).
 Some key changes and additions:
-- Node 6 is required; ES5 code written for Node 4 will be refactored into ES6
-- Separate i18n and logging from the core
 - Utilize GraphQL as a common ORM language
+- Reactive Spools that can be loaded and unloaded at run time.
+- "Redux" style configuration mapping for immutability and config history.